Docker Tips: How to Delete All Docker Containers and Images

 Delete all Docker Images

-I've provide 2 different options for deleting images.
-To correctly understand the difference between Tagged and UnTagged Images.
-Please take a look at the diagram below.
+I've provided two different options for deleting images.
+To correctly understand the difference between Tagged and UnTagged Images, please take a look at the diagram below.

 docker rmi $(docker images -f "dangling=true" -q)